High Dimensional Forecasting via Interpretable Vector Autoregression: Review of Mitigating VAR Overparametrization

-A drawback with such approaches is that they typically require the strong assumption of a single, universal lag order that applies across all components.
-While this reduces the computational complexity of model selection, it has little statistical or economic justification, it unnecessarily constrains the dynamic relationship between the components, and it impedes forecast performance. \cite{karlsson} show that violation of the universal lag order assumption can lead to overparameterized models or the imposition of false zero restrictions.
-They instead suggest considering \emph{componentwise} specifications that allow each marginal regression to have a different lag order (which is sometimes referred to as an \emph{asymmetric VAR}).
-One such procedure \citep{hsiao} starts from univariate autoregressive models and sequentially adds lagged components according to Akaike's ``Final Prediction Error'' criterion \citep{akaike}.
-However, this requires an \emph{a priori} ranking of components based on their perceived predictive power, which is inherently subjective. \cite{Keating} offers a more general method which estimates all potential $p^{k}$ componentwise VAR specifications and utilizes AIC or BIC for lag order selection.
+A drawback with such approaches is, however, that they typically require the strong assumption of a single, universal lag order that applies across all components.
+While this reduces the computational complexity of model selection, it has little statistical or economic justification, unnecessarily constrains the dynamic relationship between the components, and impedes forecast performance.
+An important motivating goal of the HLag framework is to relax this strong assumption. \cite{karlsson} show that violation of the universal lag order assumption can lead to overparameterized models or the imposition of false zero restrictions.
+They instead suggest considering \emph{componentwise} specifications that allow each marginal regression to have a different lag order (sometimes referred to as an \emph{asymmetric VAR}).
+One such procedure \citep{hsiao} starts from univariate autoregressions and sequentially adds lagged components according to Akaike's ``Final Prediction Error'' \citep{akaike}.
+However, this requires an \emph{a priori} ranking of components based on their perceived predictive power, which is inherently subjective. \cite{Keating} offers a more general method which estimates all potential $pmax^{k}$ componentwise VARs and utilizes AIC/BIC for lag order selection.
 Such an approach is computationally intractable and standard asymptotic justifications are inapplicable if the number of components $k$ is large. \cite{Ding} present several specifications which allow for varying lag order within a Bayesian framework.
-Markov chain Monte Carlo estimation methods with spike and slab priors are proposed, but these are computationally intensive, and estimation becomes intractable in high dimensions.
+Markov chain Monte Carlo estimation methods with spike and slab priors are proposed, but these are computationally intensive, and estimation becomes intractable in high dimensions though recent advances have been made by \cite{Primiceri17}.

+Given the difficulties with lag order selection in VARs, many authors have turned instead to shrinkage-based approaches, which impose sparsity, or other economically-motivated restrictions, on the parameter space to make reliable estimation tractable, and are discussed below.